 DSS and Centrelink are bound by the provisions of the Privacy Act 1988.
-Section 14 of the Privacy Act 1988 contains the Information Privacy Principles (IPPs) that prescribe the rules for handling personal information.
-Persons, bodies and organisations involved in the ABSTUDY programmeme must also abide by the IPPs and the Privacy Act 1988 when handling personal information collected for the purposes of that programmeme.
+Section 14 of the Privacy Act 1988 contains the Australian Privacy Principles (APPs) that prescribe the rules for handling personal information.
+Persons, bodies and organisations involved in the ABSTUDY programme must also abide by the APPs and the Privacy Act 1988 when handling personal information collected for the purposes of that programme.